Me1td0wn76/Powershell-env-setup/README.md

 # Explanation of this script
 this is Powershell script...

-- This script automates the setup of Java, Git, VSCode, and Node.js with Scoop, as well as the configuration of JAVA_HOME.
+- This script automates the setup of Java, Git, VSCode, Node.js, Maven, Gradle, etc., with the configuration of JAVA_HOME.

 ## Attention!!
 Attention!
 We take no responsibility for anything that happens with this script!
 Therefore, please use it at your own risk.